kdroidFilter/ComposeNativeTray/README.md

 ### Ubuntu KDE
 ![KDE](screenshots/kde.png)

-## License
+## 📄 License

 This library is licensed under the MIT License.

-## Contributing
+## 🤝 Contributing

 Feel free to open issues or pull requests if you find any bugs or have suggestions for new features.
+If you have other ideas for improvements or new functionalities, please let me know!
+If you use this library in your project, I would be happy to link to those projects as well.

+## ✅ Things to Implement

+- Implement a system to check if an instance of the application is already running
+- Add the ability to dynamically change the tray icon
+- Add the ability to locate the position of the systray (top left, top right, etc.)

-## Acknowledgements
+## 🙏 Acknowledgements

-This library is developed and maintained by Elyahou, aiming to provide an easy and cross-platform system tray solution for Kotlin applications.
+This library is developed and maintained by Elie G, aiming to provide an easy and cross-platform system tray solution for Kotlin applications.